Kinovea/Kinovea/Installer/OtherFiles/Readme-extra.txt

     Fixed - Copy-pasting a drawing to a different time was not working.
     Fixed - End caps on trajectory drawings.
     Fixed - Problem when reading tool preset coming from a different version.
-    Fixed - Pasting a drawing to a different time.
     Fixed - Slowness of side-by-side export.
     Fixed - Synchronization between shortcuts and explorer when opening a file.
     Fixed - Update of mini labels of trajectories after a change in the side panel.